Islandora-Collaboration-Group/ISLE/docs/install/install-one-environment.md

 _Expectations:  It may take at least **4 - 6 hours or more** to read this documentation and complete this installation.
 Please proceed slowly._

-This guide documents how an end user can spin up and install a single ISLE / Islandora environment tailored to use only one unique domain / URL and one ISLE environment.

-* [New ISLE Installation](../install/install-one-environment.md) - Setup **one** ISLE site within a single environment (e.g. production only) or run all of your ISLE environments on separate ISLE host servers or VMs.
+This New ISLE Installation creates an Islandora environment with a unique domain (URL) on your host server, virtual machine, or cloud hosted platform.
-* New ISLE Installation: Multiple Environments - Setup **multiple** ISLE sites using multiple environments (e.g. development, staging, and production) on one ISLE Host server or VM.
-Note: setting up multiple ISLE sites and environments on one ISLE host server will require adequate resources.
-A rough estimate is to use the [Hardware Requirements](../install/host-hardware-requirements.md) and multiply by three.
-Please note that a `dev` environment needs fewer resources, but `stage` and `prod` environments should mirror each other in resource usage and setup.
+You may also use this documentation to install ISLE on several host servers, virtual machines, or cloud hosted platforms to create multiple Islandora environments (e.g. development, staging, and production).
+This process will result in an un-themed Drupal website and an empty Fedora repository.
+(Please refer back to the [Hardware Requirements](../install/host-hardware-requirements.md) as the development environment needs fewer resources than the staging and production environments; the latter two should mirror each other in resource usage and setup.)

-A new ISLE / Islandora environment can include the option to create an un-themed Drupal website and empty Fedora repository for end users to develop code, perform ingests, edit metadata, update fields in SOLR indexing all essential in ultimately creating a new ISLE production site.

-While this checklist will attempt to point out most of the usage challenges or pitfalls, ISLE assumes no responsibility or liability in this matter should an end user have customizations beyond what this guide outlines.

-Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive email discussion updates.
-This [Glossary](../appendices/glossary.md) defines terms used in this documentation.
+Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.
+The [Glossary](../appendices/glossary.md) defines terms used in this documentation.

 ---

 ## Assumptions / Prerequisites

-* Host Server that conforms to the specifications outlined in the [Hardware Requirements](../install/host-hardware-requirements.md)

-* This new site guide is designed for a single ISLE Host server that has already followed the appropriate setup and configuration instructions in the [New ISLE Installation](../index.md#new-isle) section of the guide.

-* Instructions below also assume a MacOS or Linux workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.

-* These directions also depend on the type of local computer used to connect via browser to Islandora.

-* Have an existing domain name that works - is set up with DNS etc...

-* Have [SSL Certificates](../appendices/glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_)  OR use the [Let's Encrypt guide](../appendices/configuring-lets-encrypt.md) to generate SSL Certificates.

-## Overview
+* You have already completed the [Hardware Requirements](../install/host-hardware-requirements.md) and the [Software Dependencies](../install/host-software-dependencies.md) for your host server(s).

+* SSL Certificates: Use the [Let's Encrypt guide](../appendices/configuring-lets-encrypt.md) to generate SSL Certificates or ask your IT resource to provision [SSL Certificates](../appendices/glossary.md#systems) for the web domain.

-* The .env and tomcat.env files (also known as your "Docker Environment files") are your primary resources for customizing your ISLE stack.
-  * As a result your .env files contain passwords and usernames and must be treated with the utmost care. **Never** share or post your .env files publicly.
+* **Never ever share or post your .env files publicly.** The .env and tomcat.env files ("Docker Environment files") are your primary resources for customizing your ISLE stack.
+These .env files contain passwords and usernames and must be treated with the utmost care.

 ## Docker Environment Files

-There are .env files that exist in your cloned copy of the repository.
-This section describes what these files do, and their importance to your stack!
-Chiefly these files are tasked with automatically configuring and setting all ISLE systems to work together in the stack.
-ISLE removes the need of editing the more complex config files that are part of the Islandora stack manually.
-Just .env it!

-You should edit these files with unique users/passwords, your domain name, site-name, etc. for your own _unique_ instance of ISLE to come alive.

-**Edit the file: **.env** and **tomcat.env** before you up (`docker-compose up`)**

-**REMEMBER: never share or post your complete .env publicly...
-EVER!
-Use caution, and when in doubt ask a committer for help (i.e., discuss or share the file privately with an ISLE Committer)**

 ### Master Section
     * COMPOSE_PROJECT_NAME to something unique (e.g. `COMPOSE_PROJECT_NAME=isle-production-collections`)